TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/working_with_apis.md

 On one hand, issuing API keys allows an API service to better track abuse of their systems and data.
 On the other hand, it can also be a way for those services to mitigate and recuperate operating costs.
 WeatherAPI, for example, provides not only a free tier but a variety of paid tiers that can cost up to 65 USD/month!
 After all, running servers costs money, and APIs are no exception.
 While a single request to an API might cost a fraction of a penny, imagine using that API to create an amazing weather app that gets used all over the world... you could easily have thousands of people accessing that data every minute!
 The cost to handle that traffic could quickly balloon up to significant sums for the API service.

 As such, you'll find that most API services, if not all, provide paid tiers that come with the ability to make more frequent requests, or provide access to more information unavailable in lower tiers.
 For example, WeatherAPI's free plan only allows your app to make a monthly total of 1 million requests and limits the information provided, while the "Business" tier allows up to 10,000,000 requests per month and gives you all of the available information!
-The free tier also comes with basic hourly and daily forecasting data, but it does not include data for a 30-day forecast ([details here if you're interested](https://www.weatherapi.com/pricing.aspx)).
+The free tier also comes with basic hourly and daily forecasting data, but it does not include data for a 30-day forecast ([details if you're interested](https://www.weatherapi.com/pricing.aspx)).
 So, if your app becomes successful and needs additional features, you'll probably need to pay for a better account.

 Because your API key is **your** key to these services and data, securing them is an important habit, especially if you are using a paid tier.
 There are plenty of bots that crawl GitHub repositories solely for hardcoded/unsecured API keys, allowing bad agents to then access and [utilize the services and data you've paid for](https://web.archive.org/web/20150102022540/http://www.devfactor.net/2014/12/30/2375-amazon-mistake/).
 In fact, the more eagle-eyed readers may have noticed a problem with the demonstration above: The API key is right there in the URL request.
 It would not take much for an internet traffic sniffer to pick up on the API key, least of all someone looking over your shoulder!